OPS-SAT (Operations nanoSatellite)

 Mission Operations Concept

-A major improvement in design in the Phase AB1 has been the establishment of a robust but low cost mission operations concept.
+A major improvement in design in Phase AB1 has been the establishment of a robust but low-cost mission operations concept.
 The idea is to exploit the robustness of the satellite to allow experimenters to load their own complete images to the processing core on a daily basis without extensive checking by ESA.
 Experimenters will also be able to update the corresponding ground system.
-This will allow them to change the end to end control chain from a CCSDS ground-space control interface to a TCP-IP/web-based interface during a single ten minute pass.
+This will allow them to change the end-to-end control chain from a CCSDS ground-space control interface to a TCP-IP/web-based interface during a single ten-minute pass.

 The concept relies on file exchange as the primary mode of changing configurations.
-On the ground, this will be done by allowing the experimenters connect realtime TM and TC streams at different access points in the ground control chain.
-To change the configuration on the spacecraft, the experimenters will provide bootable memory images for the SoM as input.
-These images will be tested on a flatsat at ESOC to check they meet the basic safety requirements and then uploaded to the spacecraft’s memory, using a state of the art protocol called CFDP (CCSDS File Delivery Protocol).
-This same protocol will be used to download experimenter’s data once it has been compressed into a single file on-board.
+On the ground, this will be done by allowing the experimenters to connect real-time TM and TC streams at different access points in the ground control chain.
+To change the configuration of the spacecraft, the experimenters will provide bootable memory images for the SoM as input.
+These images will be tested on a flatsat at ESOC to check they meet the basic safety requirements and then uploaded to the spacecraft’s memory, using a state-of-the-art protocol called CFDP (CCSDS File Delivery Protocol).
+This same protocol will be used to download the experimenter’s data once it has been compressed into a single file on-board.
 CFDP is targeted to be flown first on EUCLID (scheduled for launch in 2017).
 Hence OPS-SAT would be the first flight of this protocol.
 In order to reduce the sizes of the image uploads the mission will provide pre-loaded standard images with exit points.
-Experimenters can load new images which contain an identifier , indicating from which preloaded image and exit point it should start from (Figure 50).
+Experimenters can load new images which contain an identifier, indicating from which the preloaded image and exit point should start (Figure 44).

 CCSDS MO (Mission Operations) Framework: 51)